F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

             cipherText: '{{{ LOGGING_API_KEY }}}'
           compressionType: gzip
 ```
-  3. publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (ex.
-S3, git, etc.)
+  3. Publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example: S3, git, etc.)
   4. Update the **bigIpRuntimeInitConfig** input parameter to reference the URL of the customized configuration file.
   5. Update **secretArn** with Arn for your `YOUR_SECRET_NAME`.
      - An IAM role will be created with permissions to fetch that secret.